Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 *Figure 1:The relationship between the optimal maximum degree of spherical harmonic $$L$$ and the number of data points $$n$$ for unregularised models*
 {:.caption}

-The blue line in Figure 1 shows the true relaationship, found from the experimental synthetic data.
+The blue line in Figure 1 shows the true relationship, found from the experimental synthetic data.

 ### 4.2 Regularisation Effects